-Road cycling performance is dependent upon three major variables.
+Aside from tactics, road cycling performance is dependent upon three major variables.

-1. training for power and endurance.
+1. proper training for power and endurance.

 3. aerodynamics (for time-trial and bridging/breakaway efforts).